Strategic Ways to Use YouTube in Your Homeschool

 Art Class

-I’ve shared before that art isn’t really my thing.
-I kind of forget to plan for it, and I am not crafty.
-Enter YouTube to save the day for my girls who really enjoy drawing.
-We love Art for Kids Hub for teaching us all how to draw cute little cartoon-y things.
-You can also do things like explore the Louvre!
+I’ve shared before that art isn’t my thing.
+I forget to plan for it, and I am not crafty.
+Enter YouTube to save the day for my girls who enjoy drawing.
+We love Art for Kids Hub for teaching us to draw cute, cartoony things.
+You can also do things like to explore the Louvre!
 How cool is that?

-I think that is my most favorite thing with using Youtube in our homeschool.
-We get to learn and explore places and interests that we wouldn’t really have access to otherwise.
-The concept that I want my kids to internalize most this school year is that we live in a vast world full of interesting people and places.
-YouTube has given us a window into this world in a wonderful way.
-Use it mama, unashamed and guilt free!
-If you are already using Youtube, what are your favorite videos and channels?
+YouTube has given us a window into this world in a beautiful way.
+Use it, mama, unashamed and guilt-free!
+If you already use Youtube, what are your favorite videos and channels?
 Let me know in the comments below.
 And as always, like and share this post if you enjoyed it.

 Leave a Reply